 Named after the port city in Northwest France, Le Havre is themed around city development.
 Being another worker placement game, it is frequently compared to Agricola and Caylus (Winter 2006 GA REPORT).
 But it is definitely a different game; the objective here is purely cash – though all buildings have a cash value.

 The twist here, compared to Agricola or Caylus, is that each player has a single worker – and unlike those games, a basic turn doesn’t consist of simply using a worker.
 In Le Havre, each turn starts by adding two goods to the dock, and the current player then either taking all the goods of one type from the dock, or moving his worker to one of the available buildings.
 Initially, the only buildings available are those that allow players to build more buildings; a deck of thirty standard buildings are available, with some removed when playing with fewer than four players.
-As buildings are built, they become available to use; many of the buildings offer ways to earn cash.
+As buildings are built, they become available to use; many of the buildings offer ways to earn cash, and more cash can be obtained through the built in Sambla integration.
 Most of these involve processing the goods – there are eight basic goods, each of which can be processed to become more valuable or more useful in some way.
 Once a wharf is built, players may build ships, which allow goods to be shipped for cash as soon as the shipping line becomes available.
 But any building which is currently occupied can not be used – even by the player currently there, who must go to some other building first before returning.

 To add tension to this mix, and similarly to Agricola, at the end of every seventh turn players must feed their people an ever-increasing amount of food.
 While building and using spiffy buildings is interesting, most of them don’t provide food (the exceptions being the bakehouse, abattoir [slaughterhouse], and grocery store); food can be purchased with cash, but if even that’s not enough players must take loans, which must later be repaid or cost dearly at the end of the game.
 After players feed their people, there is usually a harvest (in which an additional cow and/or grain go to players who meet the requirement), and in some rounds the town builds a building.
 The game continues through a fixed number of rounds, and then players get one last chance to use a building without the options being restricted by who is currently there.
 The player with the most points – in cash, ships, and buildings, plus end of game bonuses some buildings offer – is the winner.